EdutainmentLIVE/edutainmentlive.github.io/_posts/2018-11-27-our-first-experiment-with-promiscuous-pairing-is-a-success.md

 We have 1-week sprints that start Tuesday at 12pm and end the following Tuesday at 0930am (we hold our ceremonies 0930-1200).
 We decided our experiments would be for 4 sprints.
 We used two 1.5-hour blocks in the morning and two 2-hour blocks in the afternoon.
-For any given block, one person was the Jedi (they were on the story during the previous block) and the other was the padawn.
-When rotating pairs, we tried to put the person with the least knowledge of the story on that story as the next padawn.
-The padawn drove on their own machine (with few exceptions) while the Jedi navigated.
+For any given block, one person was the Jedi (they were on the story during the previous block) and the other was the Padawan.
+When rotating pairs, we tried to put the person with the least knowledge of the story on that story as the next Padawan.
+The Padawan drove on their own machine (with few exceptions) while the Jedi navigated.

 While our team has an even number, the lead engineer wasn't always pairing so we were often left